Petrikur/MernAppReact/README.md

 ## Usage

-My hosting has ended so this cant be tested right now
+My hosting has ended so this cant be tested right now.
+You can check images from app [here](https://github.com/Petrikur/MernAppReact/tree/main/images).

 ## Installation